-Prescription and over the counter medications that need to be administered during school hours must be accompanied by written authorization from parents and the child's attending physician.
-Parents or caregivers must deliver the medication to the Nurse's office.
+Prescription and over the counter medications that need to be administered during school hours must be accompanied by written authorization from parent/guardian and the child's attending physician.
+Parents or caregivers must deliver the medication to the nurse's office.